Freeman's Mind

 Freeman's Mind is a machinima series created by Ross Scott.
 Freeman's Mind used the Source remake of the 1998 video game Half-Life.
-It follows the protagonist of the game, Gordon Freeman, also voiced by Scott, who acts as a combination of narrator and running commentary, often criticizing and satirizing the game world's conventions in a style similar to that in Mystery Science Theater 3000.
-The series ran from 2007 to 2014 and consisted of 71 episodes.
-(Note: Including the zeroth episode and two bonus ones) The series was hosted on Machinima until 2014.
+It follows the protagonist of the game, Gordon Freeman, who acts as a combination of narrator and running commentary, often criticizing and satirizing the game world's conventions in a style similar to that in Mystery Science Theater 3000.
+Freeman's Mind ran from 2007 to 2014 and consisted of 71 episodes.
+(Note: Including the zeroth episode and two bonus ones) It was hosted on Machinima until 2014.
 A sequel series, titled Freeman's Mind 2 set in Half-Life 2, debuted in 2017, and is still ongoing.
-In 2014, IGN reposted the series.
+In 2014, IGN reposted Freeman's Mind to their website.